Dear Helen,

 This makes no sense at all.
 Helen, your instincts are absolutely spot on, and I’m stunned.
 If we were on the same continent you could see my jaw dropping.
 Infants and young toddlers taking a 5-hour group excursion for their own pleasure?
 So they won’t feel left out?
 What are these people thinking?

-This, to me, is an unfortunate example of 1) childcare managers and professional caregivers without a clue about child development (evident beyond all doubt by their disregard for the perspective of the primary caregiver, the person who knows the children in her care best); and 2) the tendency all of us have to project our adult point of view onto our infants and toddlers.
+This, to me, is an example of 1) childcare managers and professional caregivers that don’t understand child development (evident beyond all doubt by their disregard for the perspective of the primary caregiver, the person who knows the children in her care best); and 2) the tendency all of us have to project our adult point of view onto our infants and toddlers.
 It sounds fun and stimulating to us, so it must be a good idea.
 It’s easy to make this misjudgment with pre-verbal children.

 When my children were infants and toddlers, I had the sense that they shrunk every time I took them on an outing.
 They seemed so big and capable at home, kings and queens of their domain, but once they went out into the larger world they became small, more passive and a little more helpless — as if their powers had suddenly been stripped away.